-The Consumer Group consolidated the 40% ownership interest in Santander Consumer Bank, S.A.
-(Poland) using the equity method at 31 December 2021 and 2020.
+The Consumer Group integrates its participation in Santander Consumer Bank, S.A.
+(Poland) by the equity method, being its percentage of participation in it as of December 31, 2022 and 2021 40%.

-- Provisions for other operating risks mainly cover risks arising from the Consumer Group companies' business transactions, the most significant being those recognised by Santander Consumer, S.A. at 31 December 2021 totaling €18,394 thousand (€6,892 thousand at 31 December 2020) and by Santander Consumer Bank, A.G.
-(Germany) in the amount of €17,855 thousand at 31 December 2021 (€13,182 thousand at 31 December 2020). - Restructuring provisions include only the costs arising from restructuring processes undertaken by Group companies.
-In 2020 and 2021, the Consumer Group completed a number of restructuring processes in some companies to adapt the business to the current market conditions in the geographies in question.
-In such cases, the Consumer Group companies offer their employees the possibility of termination through early retirement and voluntary redundancy.
-At 31 December 2021, the outstanding balance of this item relates primarily to the companies Santander Consumer Bank, A.G.
-(Germany), amounting to €25,917 thousand (€40,354 thousand at 31 December 2020), and Compagnie Generale de Credit Aux Particuliers Credipar S.A.
-(France), amounting to €2,312.42 thousand (€2,746 thousand at 31 December 2020).
-At 31 December 2020, an additional amount of €21,214 thousand relating to the Santander Consumer Bank, A.S. restructuring was included in the transformation and restructuring plan for the company and its branches in Denmark and Sweden.
+- Provisions for other operating risks include mainly provisions for risks derived from the business operations of Consumer Group companies, the most significant amounts as of December 31, 2022 corresponding to those registered in Santander Consumer S.A. for an amount of €27,107 thousand (€18,394 thousand at December 31, 2021), Santander Consumer Bank, A.G.
+(Germany) for the amount of €12,367 thousand (€17,855 thousand at December 31, 2021) and Santander Consumer Bank A.S.
+(Norway) in the amount of €14,400 thousand (€149 thousand at December 31, 2021). - Provisions for restructuring include only the expenses derived from restructuring processes carried out by the different entities of the Consumer Group.
+During 2020 and 2021, the Consumer Group carried out different restructuring processes in some companies to adapt the business to the current market conditions in said geographies.
+In these cases, the Consumer Group companies offer their employees the possibility of leaving by means of early retirement offers and incentivized redundancies.
+As of December 31, 2022, the outstanding balance for this concept corresponds mainly to the companies Santander Consumer Bank, A.G.
+(Germany), for the amount of €15,678 thousand (€25,917 thousand at December 31, 2021), and Compagnie Generale de Credit Aux Particuliers Credipar S.A.
+(France), which amounts to €1,898 thousand (€2,312 thousand at December 31, 2020).

-The Consumer Group has a general policy of posting provisions for tax and legal processes in which a loss is deemed probable, while no provisions are recorded when the risk of loss is possible or remote.
-The amounts to be provisioned are calculated using the best estimate of the sum necessary to settle the relevant claim based, among other aspects, on an itemized analysis of the facts and on legal opinions of internal and external advisors, or taking into account the historical average figure for losses arising from similar claims.
-The definitive date of the outflow of funds including economic benefits for the Consumer Group depends on each of the obligations.
-In some cases, obligations have no fixed settlement period, while others depend on legal processes under way.
+The Consumer Group's general policy consists of recording provisions for processes of a tax and legal nature in which the risk of loss is assessed as probable and no provisions are recorded when the risk of loss is possible or remote.
+The amounts to be provisioned are calculated in accordance with the best estimate of the amount necessary to settle the corresponding claim, based, among other things, on an individualized analysis of the facts and legal opinions of internal and external advisors or taking into consideration the historical average figure of losses derived from claims of this nature.
+The final date for the outflow of resources that incorporate economic benefits for the Consumer Group depends on each of the obligations.
+In some cases, the obligations do not have a fixed settlement term and, in other cases, they depend on ongoing legal processes.